kylecorry31/Trail-Sense/README.md

 ## Astronomy
 View the sun/moon rise and set times and see the current phase of the moon at your exact location.

+# Privacy
+Location information gathered by this application does not leave your device (as a matter of fact, this app doesn't use the Internet at all).
+The altitude and pressure history for the last 48 hours is stored in local app storage - this is used to determine weather forecasts.
+The last known location is also stored in app preferences to allow faster load times and support app functionality when the GPS can not be reached.
+The beacons store their location in a local SQLite database.
+All of this information is cleared when you clear the app storage or delete it.

+## Permissions
+- Location (fine, background): Used for beacon navigation, True North, barometer altitude correction (in background), and sun/moon rise/set times

 # Credits
 - Weather icons: [Austin Andrews](https://materialdesignicons.com/contributor/Austin-Andrews)
 - Moon icons: [Michael Irigoyen](https://materialdesignicons.com/contributor/Michael-Irigoyen)